boyleerock/Eyes-Tracking-s-Dataset-Generator/README.md

 # Eyes-Tracking-s-Dataset-Generator
-The program is to automatically generate the trainging  dataset of Eyes Tracking for Yolov5

-In order to efficiently  collect the dataset for eyes tracking by using YOLOv5,
+If you want to collect the dataset for eyes tracking by using YOLOv5, this program can automatically generate the trainging  dataset for YOLOv5...

 > git clone https://github.com/boyleerock/Eyes-Tracking-s-Dataset-Generator
 >
+> CHANGE your images folder's name in loop_directory("images/") in findeyes_convert2yoloformat
+>
-> python findeyes_convert2yoloformat
+> python findeyes_convert2yoloformat.py

 ### Original image: